Community Intervention Program

 Tamil Nadu has been one of the most affected states by the COVID-19 pandemic, with Chennai being an epicentre, experiencing high levels of infections and fatalities.
 The widespread community transmission in parts of Chennai, meaning that individuals with no reported contact with infected people were found to be positive, called for coordinated action from NGOs, civil societies and the government to trace, treat and contain the spread of the coronavirus.

 Blossom Trust embarked on a partnership with the Greater Chennai Corporation.

 Blossom Trust was responsible for Zone 12 of Chennai for the Community Intervention Project.
 The key activities of the project were as follows:

 5. Monitoring and evaluation

-We will be working in the following areas:
+We worked in the following areas: